labgem/microscope-user-doc/docs/content/userpanel/manageaccessrights.rst

 	* User email
 	* User account creation date
 	* Last login date on MicroScope (not necessarily on the genome you are looking at)
-	* Last date the user access rights has been modified by an administrator
+	* Last date the user access rights have been modified by an administrator

 « **Order by Users** » view
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^